Olamiwale/self-hosted-runner/README.md

 ## Production Best Practices

-If deploying self-hosted runners in a production environment, consider these improvements:
+These are the recommendation for improvement, if deploying self-hosted runners in a production environment

 | Aspect | Recommendation |
 |--------|----------------|